What Does it Mean When You See a White Butterfly?

 All-white walls may seem blank and sterile, but seeing a white butterfly in your garden doesn’t feel that way at all.
-In fact, a white butterfly, like a cabbage white or a checkered white, is likely to stand out from its surroundings and be pleasing to your eye.
+Like a cabbage white or a checkered white, a white butterfly is likely to stand out from its surroundings and be pleasing to your eye.
 When you see such a striking sight, it makes sense to wonder what that white butterfly might symbolize for you.

 Religious Meanings of White

-The color white has long been a deeply meaningful color for many religions.
+The color white has long been a significant color for many religions.
 In ancient Rome, priestesses dressed in white linen to show their purity and loyalty, and over time Christianity borrowed both this color and its meanings.

-In Catholicism today, white is worn by the Pope and used explicitly to refer to purity and innocence, as well as virginity and birth or rebirth.
-Not surprisingly, it is therefore the liturgical color used for Christmas and Easter, while the lamb of God is nearly always a white lamb.
-In Islam, white is also known as a pure color and is often worn for Friday prayers.
+In Catholicism today, white is worn by the Pope and used explicitly to refer to purity and innocence and virginity and birth or rebirth.
+Not surprisingly, it is, therefore, the liturgical color used for Christmas and Easter, while the lamb of God is nearly always a white lamb.
+In Islam, white is known as a pure color and is often worn for Friday prayers.
 It is worn by Shinto priests as well, with similar associations.

 White’s Associations with the Afterlife

 What butterfly symbolizes death?
 It may very well be a white one.
-White brings up the idea of angels wearing white in a heaven of white clouds.
-In a number of Hollywood movies, a completely white room is used to suggest the idea of the afterlife.
+White brings up the idea of angels wearing white in heaven of white clouds.
+In several Hollywood movies, using a completely white room suggests the idea of the afterlife.

-On a more serious note, in Eastern cultures, white is traditionally linked to mourning and funerals.
+On a more serious note, white is traditionally linked to mourning and funerals in Eastern cultures.
 It was also a mourning color in Western cultures in medieval times and well into the 1800s.
 Many paintings of royalty from across the centuries show figureheads wearing white in mourning.

 White’s Sense of Innocence and Cleanliness

-In the Victorian era, white became the popular bridal color that it remains today.
-It was used to suggest the bride’s innocence, goodness, and perfection.
+In the Victorian era, white became the popular bridal color and remains popular today.
+White suggest the bride’s innocence, goodness, and perfection.

 Similarly, white is a childlike color — it is used for christenings, was historically popular for children’s clothes (because it was easily bleached), and continues to have appealing simplicity as a fashion choice.